extratone/bilge/annotation/highlights.md

 > The shortcut is built entirely with native actions – no scripting necessary – and it reads Safari’s Bookmarks.plist database **without modifying it** (your data is safe and this shortcut is read-only).

+> The shortcut is built entirely with native actions – no scripting necessary – and it reads Safari’s Bookmarks.plist database **without modifying it** (your data is safe and this shortcut is read-only).

 # [Automation Academy: Diving Deeper into Reminders Actions](https://club.macstories.net/posts/automation-academy-diving-deeper-into-reminders-actions)

 > Optionally, you can choose to create a new reminder as a subtask of an existing reminder.

+> Optionally, you can choose to create a new reminder as a subtask of an existing reminder.

+> I could use Shortcuts’ ability to parse Safari webpages as articles to extract details such as title and word count;

 > I could use Shortcuts’ ability to parse Safari webpages as articles to extract details such as title and word count;